Book list for Nov 2020

 The Practical Nursing Program is approved by the Ohio Board of Nursing which supervises and regulates nursing practice and education in the state of Ohio.
-The program is also nationally accredited by the Council on Occupational Education (council.org) It is listed under Columbus City Schools Department of Adult and Community Education.
-The program is approved by the Ohio Department of Higher Education and has been in existence for over 60 years demonstrating consistent success.
+The program is also nationally accredited by the Council on Occupational Education (council.org) It is listed under Adult & Community Education, Columbus City Schools.
+The program is approved by the Ohio Department of Higher Education and has been in existence for over 65 years demonstrating consistent success.

 Come join the ranks...